Accurate and efficient surface reconstruction from volume fraction data on general meshes

 Results are shown in Fig.~\ref{fig:Recon2D} with the $L_\infty^n$ in the left panels (a, c and e) and $L_\infty^x$ in the right panels (b, d and f).
-The first panel, Fig.~\ref{fig:Recon-Circle-tri-iter}, shows the orientation error on the unstructured triangular prism meshes for all three methods and for different number of iterations in the \verb|iso-RDF-N| and \verb|plic-RDF| methods.
-The first observation is that \verb|iso-Alpha| does not converge in this norm.
-The second observation is that both \verb|iso-RDF-N| and \verb|plic-RDF-N| can be brought to second order convergence rate on the tested refinement range if the number of iterations, $N$, is increased to 5.
-For lower $N$ both methods loose second order convergence at the finest meshes with \verb|iso-RDF-N| exhibiting the largest absolute errors.
-Based on these observations, we only show the $N=5$ results for the iterative methods in the remaining panels.
-In Fig.~\ref{fig:Recon-Circle-tri-pos} we see that $L_\infty^x$ for \verb|iso-Alpha| falls off as $(\Delta x)^2$ on the coarsest triangular prism meshes but that the second order convergence is lost on the two finest of these meshes.
-Both iterative methods exhibit second order convergence on the full refinement range.
+The first panel, Fig.~\ref{fig:Recon-Circle-tri-iter}, shows the orientation error on the unstructured triangular prism meshes for all three methods.
+We observe that \verb|iso-Alpha| does not converge in this norm, whereas both \verb|iso-RDF| and \verb|plic-RDF| show second order convergence rate on the tested resolution range.
+In Fig.~\ref{fig:Recon-Circle-tri-pos} for $L_\infty^x$ we see poor convergence of \verb|iso-Alpha|, and second order convergence for \verb|iso-RDF| and \verb|plic-RDF| on the triangular prism meshes.